 All vacuum cleaner reviews on Modern Castle are put through our standard noise test.
 For this test, we use a sound meter to measure noise in terms of decibel level approximately 3′ away from the vacuum.

 Value is really an area where the Roomba 690 excels.
 After putting this robot vacuum through 12 different cleaning tests, it was evident that it has the ability to clean both thoroughly and quickly.
 Only adding to the mix is its relatively low cost.
-At $325, it is not cheap by any means.
+It is not cheap by any means.
 Yet, it is one of the more affordable Roomba vacuums and certainly one of the more cost friendly robot vacuums available today.
 When comparing the 690’s performance to its price, the value is quite impressive.

 The warranty and return period offered by the Roomba 690 seem to be about the industry standard.
 The warranty is 1 year and begins the day the vacuum is purchased.
 The return period is 30-days long, via Amazon.
 That said, iRobot is a company that is passionate about its product line and is certainly willing to repair or replace your Roomba with a proper warranty claim.